Murrays' Mills: Foundation and establishment

 After migrating from Scotland in the 1780s, the Murrays established themselves as manufacturers of textile machinery before moving into spinning fine yarn.
 In the late 18th and early 19th centuries the main market for Murrays' fine spun yarn was the muslin-weaving industry in Scotland; along with McConnel & Kennedy, A & G Murray dominated the Scottish market.
 In 1790, Adam Murray leased land in Ancoats; in partnership with his brother George, began construction of his first mill – which was complete by about 1798.

 The mill was probably designed to house equipment produced by the Murray brothers themselves.
 First known as Union Mill, from its position on Union Street, the Old Mill was a purpose-built steam-powered spinning mill.
 Construction took approximately a year and millwright Thomas Lowe – who had worked on Richard Arkwright's first two factories – planned the building.
 It is eight storeys high and probably the first cotton-spinning factory to have been built that high.
 The first phase of the mill, an area of 105 ft by 42 ft, was built of 400,000 locally made bricks.
 The machinery was powered by a 12 horse power (hp), £620 Boulton and Watt steam engine.

 Construction of the Murrays' second mill, Decker Mill, had begun by 1801 to the east of Old Mill.
 It was the same height as Old Mill and doubled the size of the complex.
-Decker Mill was completed in time to exploit the economic boom in the cotton trade that followed the brief peace in the war with France from 1802–1803.
+Decker Mill was completed in time to exploit the economic boom in the cotton trade that followed the brief peace in the war with France from 1802 to 1803.
 During its construction, the steam engine was replaced a more powerful 40 hp Boulton and Watt engine.

 After the completion of the Ancoats section of the Rochdale Canal in 1804, raw materials no longer had to be moved by cart.
 Coal and cotton could be moved directly into the complex and there was a readily available supply of water for the steam engines from the private basin on the canal.
 The entrance tunnel to the basin was set 90° to the canal, with a short arm on the opposite side; and as the canal is only 14 ft wide, it posed navigation problems for canal boats, which could be 70 ft in length.
 It is possible that cargo was transferred to smaller vessels for the journey between the canal and the complex basin.

 Construction of New Mill was probably completed in 1804.
 It measured 193 ft by 46 ft and as with the older mills, it was eight storeys high.
 It was fitted with a 45 hp steam engines from Boulton and Watt.
 All three mills were steam-power cotton-spinning factories.